tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ## How does Bulletproofs work?

 The basis of confidential transactions is to replace the input and output amounts with Pedersen commitments.
-It is then publicly verifiable that the transactions balance (the sum of the committed inputs is greater than the sum of the committed outputs, and all outputs are positive) while keeping the specific committed amounts hidden, thus zero-knowledge.
-The transaction amounts must be encoded as $ integers \mspace{4mu} mod \mspace{4mu} q $, which can overflow, but to prevent this range proofs are used.
+It is then publicly verifiable that the transactions balance (the sum of the committed inputs is greater than the sum of the committed outputs, and all outputs are positive), while keeping the specific committed amounts hidden, thus zero-knowledge.
+The transaction amounts must be encoded as $ integers \mspace{4mu} mod \mspace{4mu} q $, which can overflow, but is prevented by making use of range proofs.
 Enter Bulletproofs.
 The essence of Bulletproofs are its ability to calculate proofs, including range proofs, from inner-products.
-The basic idea is to hide all the bits of the amount in a single vector Pedersen commitment, to prove that each bit satisfies $ x(x-1) = 0 $ and that they sum to some value $v$.
+The basic idea is to hide all the bits of the amount in a single vector Pedersen commitment, to prove that each bit satisfies $ x(x-1) = 0 $, that is each $ x $ is either $ 0 $ or $ 1 $, and that they sum to some value $v$.
 These conditions are then expressed as an efficient simple inner product of small size that can work with Pedersen commitments. ([[1]], [[3]], [[5]])

 Bulletproofs are made non-interactive using the Fiat-Shamir heuristic and only rely on the discrete logarithm assumption.
 What this means in practice is that Bulletproofs are compatible with any secure elliptic curve, which makes it extremely versatile.
-The proof sizes are short; only $ [2 \log_2(n) + 9] $ elements for the range proofs and $ [\log_2(n) + 13] $ elements for arithmetic circuit proofs.
+The proof sizes are short; only $ [2 \log_2(n) + 9] $ elements are required for the range proofs and $ [\log_2(n) + 13] $ elements for arithmetic circuit proofs.
 The logarithmic proof size additionally enables the *prover* to aggregate multiple range proofs into a single short proof, as well as to aggregate multiple range proofs from different parties into one proof (see Figure&nbsp;1). ([[1]], [[3]], [[5]])

 <p align="center"><img src="sources/AggregateBulletproofsSize.png" width="650" /></p>